Bible Reading Plan 2018

 Analyze.
 Or think.
 Perhaps identify a key verse or phrase that sticks for that day and jot it down where you’ll see it regularly.

 You.
 Finally remember the Bible was given to transform us.
-So finish each session by asking God how He wants to change you through what you’ve read (journaling might be helpful here) and prayer for His Spirit to empower you to make the change real
+So finish each session by asking God how He wants to change you through what you’ve read (journaling might be helpful here) and pray for His Spirit to empower you to make the change real.

 You can download the weekly plans below: